rentry/rentry.github.io/_posts/2019-01-15-shutdown-sharing-maine-ballot.md

 In the meantime, I’m helping a fellow furloughed team member migrate a site from Squarespace to GitHub Pages.

-Nothing against Squarespace, of course, but my friend is paying around $200 a year to host the site, and it’s a completely volunteer effort.
+Nothing against Squarespace, but my friend is paying around $200 a year to host the site, and it’s a completely volunteer effort.
 It amounts to a significant annual donation to Maine’s voters to provide concise, approachable, accessible context for Maine’s ballot measures.

 By rebuilding the site with [Jekyll](https://jekyllrb.com/) and hosting (for free) with GitHub Pages, she can continue to deliver valuable information about and context for Maine’s ballot questions while avoiding most of the monetary costs of doing so.